 From the 1920's through the 1950's, thousands came here regularly to bathe in the therapeutic mineral waters at Seminole Hot Springs and paddle boats, picnic and dance the night away at Lake Enchanto - a precursor to Disneyland.

 The Three Magical Miles may be the only place in California where a former general store, one-room schoolhouse

 and a post office dating from the 1920's still stand and remain in use today.
 Here, you can really touch the past!

-"Three Magical Miles" has over 300 photographs from 1913 to the present day.
+"Three Magical Miles" features images from 1913 to the present day and continues to expand

 Remnants of a once-famous race track still exist.
 If you listen carefully, you can hear the roar of the engines.
 5,000 acres of beautiful hills and trails where many films were shot by Fox and Paramount Studios are now open to the public and waiting for you to explore.